brunetton/redminetimesync/README.md

 This is meant to help people (like me) that use both [Hamster applet][1] (Gnome Time Tracker) and [Redmine][2] to keep trace of activities done.

+**See also https://github.com/brunetton/GitlabTimesync for the same script using Gitlab**

 PREREQUISITES
 -------------